comicrelief/smartfocus-email-template/README.md

 #### Images:
 Sizes for the cr and sr18 templates:
+- Feature row: 570px wide.
+The height of the image is automatically calculated according to the images' aspect ratio.
-- Feature row: 570px wide and should have the bar cut out at the bottom.
-If the image is a gif the bar at the bottom should be made the colour of the row it's used in.
+For the SR18 template: The image should have the bar cut out at the bottom.
+If the image is a gif, the bar at the bottom should be made the colour of the row it's used in.
 If it's not a gif then make it a png and make the bar transparent.
-The height of the bar is 25px and it should be 520px wide, leaving 25px on each side of the bar (based on an image width of 570px).
+(The height of the bar is 25px and it should be 520px wide, leaving 25px on each side of the bar (based on an image width of 570px)).
-The height of the image is automatically calculated according to the images' aspect ratio.

 - Small rows : should be square and be 275px by 275px.
 - Quicklinks row: 129px wide.
 All images should have the same height.
 - Resources 2 column rows: 275px wide.
 All images should have the same height.